percona/pxc-docs/docs/load-balance-proxysql.md

 !!! important

-    In version 8.0, Percona XtraDB Cluster does not support ProxySQL v1.
+    In version {{vers}}, Percona XtraDB Cluster does not support ProxySQL v1.

 ## Manual configuration